 Responsibilities and roles of EPHEA Committee members

-The Executive Committee meets about 4 times a year (usually by teleconference) and hosts Annual General Meeting (AGM) where members will meet in person or via teleconference.
+• The Executive Committee meets monthly (usually by webinar) and hosts Annual General Meeting (AGM) where members will meet in person or via teleconference.

 Specific roles of office bearers